Worms & worming: protecting your dog

-Worms are common, especially in puppies, and many stay invisible to the naked eye in the stools.
-So you don't worm when you see them: you follow a prevention calendar.
+Worms are common, especially in puppies, and many go completely unseen in the stools.
+So you don't worm the day you spot one: you follow a prevention schedule.
 It's the vet who chooses the product and the dose, never a home remedy.

-Many worms can't be seen: the eggs are microscopic and some parasites never show up in the droppings.
-So a dog in perfect health can carry and shed them without the slightest sign.
-Several are zoonoses, which mainly affect young children (CDC; ESCCAP).
-Worming protects your dog and your household.
+Many worms simply aren't visible: the eggs are microscopic, and some parasites never show up in the poo at all.
+A dog in perfect shape can therefore carry them and spread their eggs without the slightest sign.
+Several can pass to humans, and they mainly affect young children (CDC, the American public health agency; ESCCAP, the European veterinary body of reference on parasites in dogs and cats).
+Worming protects your dog and the whole household.

-The absence of visible worms doesn't mean the dog is clear: relying on what you can see means underestimating the risk.
+Not seeing any worms doesn't mean your dog hasn't got any: going by what you can see means underestimating the risk.

 Puppy